Simplicial descent for Chekanov-Eliashberg dg-algebras: Introduction

-\end{enumerate} See \cref{sec:intro_leg_attach_and_sectorial_covers} for more details. \begin{rmk} When imposing an action bound on the generators and allowing for sufficiently thin handles in the surgery construction of $X$ and $X(\sigma_k)$ outlined in \cref{sec:intro_simplex_decompositions} and \cref{sec:intro_leg_attach_and_sectorial_covers} below, the quasi-isomorphism in \cref{thm:ce_descent_intro} is in fact an isomorphism of dg-algebras on the chain level.
+\end{enumerate} Because all involved dg-algebras are semi-free, the colimit is again a semi-free dg-algebra which is generated by the union of the generators, see \cref{sec:intro_leg_attach_and_sectorial_covers} and \cref{sec:simplical_descent} for more details. \begin{rmk} When imposing an action bound on the generators and allowing for sufficiently thin handles in the surgery construction of $X$ and $X(\sigma_k)$ outlined in \cref{sec:intro_simplex_decompositions} and \cref{sec:intro_leg_attach_and_sectorial_covers} below, the quasi-isomorphism in \cref{thm:ce_descent_intro} is in fact an isomorphism of dg-algebras on the chain level.
 This is in line with similar surgery formulas in \cite{bourgeois2012effect,ekholm2017duality,asplund2021chekanov}. \end{rmk} \begin{rmk}[About coefficient rings] Let $\mathbb F$ be a field.
-The Chekanov--Eliashberg dg-algebra of a Legendrian submanifold $\varLambda$ is defined as a dg-algebra over the semi-simple idempotent ring $\boldsymbol k := \bigoplus_{i\in \pi_0(\varLambda)} \mathbb F e_i$ where $\left\{e_i\right\}_{i\in \pi_0(\varSigma(\boldsymbol h))}$ is a set of mutually orthogonal idempotents.
+The Chekanov--Eliashberg dg-algebra of a spin Legendrian submanifold $\varLambda$ is defined as a dg-algebra over the semi-simple idempotent ring $\boldsymbol k := \bigoplus_{i\in \pi_0(\varLambda)} \mathbb F e_i$ where $\left\{e_i\right\}_{i\in \pi_0(\varLambda)}$ is a set of mutually orthogonal idempotents \cite[Section 4.1]{bourgeois2012effect} \cite[Section 3.2]{ekholm2017duality}.
 The Legendrian submanifolds $\varSigma_{\supset \sigma_k}(\boldsymbol h) \subset \partial X(\sigma_k)_0$ whose Chekanov--Eliashberg dg-algebras appear in \cref{thm:ce_descent_intro} have different number of components in general, which means that they are dg-algebras over different rings.
 The colimit in \cref{thm:ce_descent_intro} is thus taken in the category of associative, non-commutative and non-unital dg-algebras over varying non-unital rings, see \cref{sec:simplical_descent} for details.
 All the dg-algebras appearing in \cref{thm:ce_descent_intro} are unital, but the maps between them are not. \end{rmk}